franciscodiazydiaz/terraform-ethode-cluster/README.md

 Note: It is not recommended to store the tfstate file locally.
 You can keep it safely either using a module like [terraform-aws-tfstate-backend](https://github.com/cloudposse/terraform-aws-tfstate-backend) or [Terraform Cloud](https://cloud.hashicorp.com/products/terraform)

 Once Terraform is executed for the first time:

 1. Run [Geth](scripts/build_geth.sh) and [Prysm](scripts/build_prysm.sh) build scripts
 2. Terminate and recreate the EC2 instances

 Now, the EC2 instances should be able to fetch the archives from the S3 bucket.

+## Terraform Role/User permissions

+The following policies must be attached to the IAM Role or User that executes Terraform:

+* AmazonEC2FullAccess
+* AmazonSSMReadOnlyAccess
+* IAMFullAccess
+* AmazonVPCFullAccess
+* AmazonS3FullAccess